 Here are four sure ways to strengthen your willpower, so that you never have to go down that rabbit hole again!

 follow along with me...

 1. Eliminate Temptation

 They say it takes a minimum of 21 days to form a habit.
-So while you’re trying to establish a regimented fitness routine and diet, do yourself a favor and rid your home of any temptation.
+So while you’re trying to maximize your willpower to lose weight, do yourself a favor and rid your home of any temptation.
 Conduct a deep-dive in your pantry and throw out any sweet and salty treats that may push you over the edge.
 As hard is it may be – ditch the wine or your beverage of choice.
 While you may not want to throw out your favorite bottle, give it to a friend or family member for safekeeping.
 Finally, if you have plans to dine out, make reservations at a place that serves healthy options.
 Take a look at the menu beforehand and commit to what you’re ordering before you go.
 Once you’re there, no need to even take a look at the menu – you’ve already settled on a healthy option and that’s that!

 2. Make Your Appointments

 You wouldn’t skip a doctor’s appointment at the last minute, would you?
 You owe it to yourself and your happiness to treat your fitness routine with the same respect.
 Start blocking off “workout appointments” on your calendar.
 Think of each session as an appointment that you’ve made with the dentist or hair salon.
 Canceling or rescheduling at the last minute would be rude and could even cost you money in the form of a cancellation fee.
 Similarly, skipping a workout routine could cost you the progress you’ve worked so hard towards.